Dancing Ferret: Dancing Ferret Discs

 Some of these bands were signed to Dancing Ferret's sublabel, Noir Records, which focuses on less club-oriented fare.

 In 2005, Dancing Ferret Discs released Dancing in the Dark: 10 Years of Dancing Ferret, a compilation album with songs from some of the label's artists.

 Dancing Ferret Concerts

-Dancing Ferret Concerts produces concerts, club events and DJ dance nights in the City of Philadelphia.
-Its weekly party, "Nocturne," debuted in January 1996.
-Nocturne ceased its weekly event on August 1, 2012, at a different venue than it had been home to.
+Dancing Ferret Concerts produces concerts, club events and DJ dance nights in the city of Philadelphia.
+Its weekly party, "Nocturne", debuted in January 1996.
+Nocturne ceased its weekly events on August 1, 2012.

+Dancing Ferret celebrated its 30th anniversary with a concert at Underground Arts in Philadelphia on August 15, 2025.
+The event featured musical performances from Information Society, Tapping the Vein, and Ships In The Night in addition to DJ sets by Jon Gill.